 Kiley Snyder, Media Specialist at Discovery Middle School in Indiana, joins us to talk about hooking younger readers.
 Five days a week she hands books to the very people for whom you’re trying to write (sometimes she even gets those books back from them.)
 We ask her about reluctant readers, about the common elements she sees in the books that hook her students, and about the power of shelving.

-Writing Prompt: You're going to have to leave the house for this one: Visit a library, and tell a librarian three books you've loved.
+You’re going to have to leave the house for this one: Visit a library, and tell a librarian three books you’ve loved.
 Then get a recommendation for something outside your regular genre.
 Then read it.

-Audiobook Pick-of-the-Week: Uprooted by Naomi Novik, narrated by Julia Emelin
+Uprooted by Naomi Novik, narrated by Julia Emelin